PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I cannot compel one so powerful as you to do anything, but my offer presents you with a clear choice -- mutton sandwiches, or the gold."

 "Oh that word.
-I cannot abide that word.
-Or.
+I cannot abide that word "or".
 So harsh on the pallet, so cruel to the ear.
 I do not accept ors."

 Boltac nodded his head deeply in recognition.
-I understand Great Wizard.
+"I understand Great Wizard.
 I understand.
 But all life is trade-offs.
 You can't have your cake and eat it too.
 Surely you understand this.
 The money or the girl."

 "No, I'll take the and."

-"And," asked Boltac.
+"The And?" asked Boltac.

-"And," asked Asarah
+"The And?" asked Asarah

 "Unh?" grunted one of the Orcs.

-"The and," said Rattick with an approving nod.
+"The And," said Rattick with an approving nod.
 "That's what I'd take."

 "Okay, so it's question of price," said Boltac.